Structurally Separated Uncertainty in Supervised Latent Variable Models: Structurally Separated SLVMs

-\begin{definition}[Structural Separation] A model satisfies structural separation if: (i) EU and AU are parameterized by disjoint variables $\phi_{\mathrm{epi}}$ and $\phi_{\mathrm{ale}}$; (ii) their learning signals have disjoint gradient sources; and (iii) each is supervised consistent with its semantics. \end{definition}
+\begin{definition}[Structural separation] A model satisfies \emph{structural separation} between epistemic and aleatoric uncertainty if: (1) EU and AU are parameterized by disjoint parameter sets $\phi_{\mathrm{epi}}$ and $\phi_{\mathrm{ale}}$; (2) their learning signals have disjoint gradient sources, so that the EU parameters are updated only by the EU objective and the AU parameters only by the AU objective; (3) the two heads have distinct loss-target inputs: a reducible-error target for EU and an ambiguity target for AU. \end{definition}

-\textbf{Why Concept Bottleneck Models?} CBMs provide the missing supervision signal.
-Their multi-annotator concept labels yield disagreement distributions estimating $p^*$, directly supervising AU.
-If three of five annotators label a concept \textsc{as Positive} and two \textsc{as Unknown}, then $\hat{p}^* = (0, 0.6, 0.4)$ with $\mathbb{H}[\hat{p}^*] = 0.67$—this supervises $\sigma_{\mathrm{ale}}$.
-Table~\ref{tab:comparison} contrasts structural separation with prior approaches.
+The first two conditions prevent EU and AU from being coupled through shared parameters or shared training gradients.
+The third condition gives the intended semantics of the two heads.
+This separation is therefore structural by construction, but its semantic validity must still be tested empirically.